Sleeping Uneasy and Breaking Bread With Berbers | OZY

 “Sing,” one of the women says, her eyes shining.
 “Sing!”

-I sing softy at first and Jaclyn joins in.
+I sing softly at first and Jaclyn joins in.
 “Michelle Ma Belle … these are words that go together well, my Michelle…”

 I see them move closer to each other… their voices rising way up and falling way down into a grief-like wail